luyadev/luya/docs/guide/luya-package-dev.md

 |----|----------
 |`luya-extension`|Is used when you have blocks, helpers, assets, widgets, components and other files but no module or controller.
 |`luya-module`|Can contain the same as luya-extension but also modules and controllers.
-|`luya-theme`|Can contain the same as extensions but also cmslayouts, layouts and other frontend resources.
+|`luya-theme`|Can contain the same as extensions but also CMS layouts, layouts and other frontend resources.

 ## Extra section

-The composer.json file can contain an extra section which can be read by the LUYA composer.
+The `composer.json` file can contain an extra section which can be read by the LUYA Composer.
 E.g. we could do the following things:

 ```json
 "extra" : {